BenWashburn1457/StartUp/README.md

 + Users can only see leaderboard if logged in
 + Users are redirected to login screen if no token is provided

+### WebSocket Deliverables
++ The backend listens for websocket connection
++ Frontend makes WebSocket connection
++ data about starting games and finishing scores are passed to all users through websocket
++ players can see websocket updates
++ Players can see how many people are online through websocket data

 ## Links
 Notes file: https://github.com/BenWashburn1457/StartUp/blob/main/notes.md